IronPythonDev/gtav-live-map-client/README.md

   .registerGlobalAction('name' , (args) => {} , (err) => {});

 const body = {
-  Vector2: player.pos,//GTAV coordinates
+  Vector2: {x: 0 , y: 0 , z: 0},//GTAV coordinates
-  CustomId: `player=${player.id}`,//The id by which we identify the object on the map must be unique to your card
+  CustomId: `customId`,//The id by which we identify the object on the map must be unique to your card
   Icon: "ped",//There are three standard token icons that are ped, home and car
   MetaData: {},//Metadata that doesn't affect anything, but you can use it for your own purposes };

-client.connection.send("CreateOrUpdateObject", body);
+//Send this method for create or update object on map client.connection.send("CreateOrUpdateObject", body);

+//Send this method for delete object from map client.connection.send("DeleteObject", `customId`);
 ```